DIAGNijmegen/website-content/content/pages/vacancies/vacancy-two-postdocs-cpath.md

 - An allowance for your commuting costs of € 0.18 per km up to a maximum of 40 km one way.
 If you use public transport to commute, we will fully reimburse the public transport costs (2nd class).
 If you regularly work from home, you will receive a working from home allowance of € 2.40 per day.

 ## Application
-If you are interested, please apply via the following [link](https://www.radboudumc.nl/en/vacancies/156242-postdoctoral-researchers-in-two-projects-on-computational-pathology)
+If you are interested, please apply before 5 June 2025 via the following [link](https://www.radboudumc.nl/en/vacancies/156242-postdoctoral-researchers-in-two-projects-on-computational-pathology).
+Tentative aate first interview: In week 24 (9-13 June 2025)